04 Jun Digital Radio Mondiale (DRM) special broadcast on air during International Radio for Disaster Relief (IRDR) Trial on June 5th and 6th

 Digital Radio Mondiale (DRM) to participate with a special broadcast in the International Radio for Disaster Relief (IRDR) Trial on June 5th and 6th

-The Emergency Warning Features (EWF) of the DRM system will be featured in a special broadcast included in the IRDR Trial to coincide with the Media Summit on Climate Change to be held June 4th – 6th 2014 in Jakarta, Indonesia.
+The Emergency Warning Functionality (EWF) of the DRM system will be featured in a special broadcast included in the IRDR Trial to coincide with the Media Summit on Climate Change to be held June 4th – 6th 2014 in Jakarta, Indonesia.
 The special DRM radio programme (broadcast on analogue shortwave) explains what the inbuilt emergency functionality of DRM is and how alarm signals generated by the authorities can override running programmes and carry the emergency message instantly to large numbers of people.
 A preview of the broadcast is now available.
 Click here to listen.

 The DRM special broadcast will be an inviting introduction to the DRM presentation and demonstration to be given by Alexander Zink, Vice-Chair of the DRM Consortium (and Senior Business Development Manager, Fraunhofer IIS, Germany) on June 6th in the morning, at the Media Summit on Climate.